margaritisarg/BEGamesAPIProjectNC/README.md

+# GamesMarsnC API
+Welcome to the GamesMarsnC API, a project built with Express, MVC architecture, Jest, Supertest, and JavaScript.
+This API provides users with information about game reviews through robust endpoints.

+## Hosted Site
-## Link to hosted site (may be a little slow): https://gamesmarsncapi.onrender.com/api
+Visit the hosted site here (may take a moment to load).

-# Summary of project:

-This is an API project using express, MVC architecture, jest, supertests and JS to create robust endpoints which give the user information regarding the game's reviews.

-# How to create the env files:

-In order to connect to the two DBs locallay, you will need to create two files, one called '.env.test' and another called '.env.development' - they should be in the root directory.
-In each of these files, you can then specify which PGDATABASE can connect to which.
-You can find the names of the DBs by looking into the db/setup.sql file.
-An example of the development file will look like is 'PGDATABASE=shop_records' and for the test file 'PGDATABASE=shop_records_test'.

-# How to clone:
+## Getting Started
+### Clone the Repository

-Click on the blue clone button on Github and copy the HTTPS, then in your IDE's terminal, type "git clone <paste here>" and hit enter.
+To clone the repository, simply click on the blue "clone" button on GitHub and copy the HTTPS link.
+Then, in your IDE's terminal, enter the command "git clone" followed by the copied link.

-  How to install dependencies and dev dependencies:
+### Install Dependencies and Dev Dependencies
+To install dependencies and dev dependencies, enter the command "npm install" in your terminal.
+The dependencies and dev dependencies will be automatically placed in their respective sections in the package.json file.

 ## Dependencies
-- cors: ^2.8.5
+cors: ^2.8.5

-- dotenv: ^16.0.0
+dotenv: ^16.0.0

-- express: ^4.18.2
+express: ^4.18.2

-- pg: ^8.7.3
+pg: ^8.7.3

-- supertest: ^6.3.3
+supertest: ^6.3.3

 ## Development Dependencies
-- husky: ^8.0.2
+husky: ^8.0.2

-- jest: ^27.5.1
+jest: ^27.5.1

-- jest-extended: ^2.0.0
+jest-extended: ^2.0.0

-- pg-format: ^1.0.4
+pg-format: ^1.0.4

-Enter the command "npm install <dependencies name>" and hit enter.
-Repeat for each.
-Dependencies and dev dependencies should be automatically placed into their correct object in the json file.

-# How to seed local data:
+Create .env Files
+To connect to the two DBs locally, you will need to create two files: .env.test and .env.development, which should be placed in the root directory.
+In each of these files, specify which PGDATABASE can connect to which.
+You can find the names of the DBs by looking into the db/setup.sql file.
+An example of the development file will look like this: PGDATABASE=shop_records, and for the test file: PGDATABASE=shop_records_test.

+## Seed Local Data
-Enter the command "npm run setup-dbs" and hit enter.
-Then enter the command "npm run seed" and hit enter again.
+To seed local data, enter the command "npm run setup-dbs" in your terminal and hit enter.
+Then, enter the command "npm run seed" and hit enter again.

-# How to run tests:
+## Running Tests

-The commend in the terminal "npm t" will run all the tests in the "__test__" file.
-To speciify a c file to run tests on only, run "npm t ./__test__/<fileName>.test.js"
+To run all tests in the "test" file, enter the command "npm t" in your terminal.
+To run tests for a specific file, run "npm t ./test/.test.js" followed by the file name.

+## Minimum Requirements
-Minium Node version:
+Node version: v19.6.0
-v19.6.0

-Minium PostgreSQL version:
+PostgreSQL version: 14.7
-14.7